 Known as "The City with a Heart", Holly Hill boasts one of the most beautiful views of the Halifax River along scenic Riverside Drive.
-Enjoy riverfront parks galore that feature boat ramps, fishing piers and plenty of covered picnic tables.
-The Riviera Oaks Dog Park is also in Holly Hill.
+Enjoy riverfront parks that feature boat ramps, fishing piers and plenty of covered picnic tables.
+The world-class Pictona pickleball complex and the Riviera Oaks Dog Park are also in Holly Hill.

-Just west of the Daytona Beach area you'll find the West Volusia area, including historic downtown DeLand, Deltona, and a cluster of small towns, natural springs and nature preserves.
-The area's three state parks, freshwater springs, national wildlife refuge and new Florida Scenic Highway designation offer endless outdoor activities and amazing encounters with nature.
+Just west of the Daytona Beach area you'll find the West Volusia area, including historic downtown DeLand, Deltona, and other small towns, natural springs and nature preserves.
+With three state parks, several freshwater springs, a national wildlife refuge and a Florida Scenic Highway, the area offers endless outdoor activities and amazing encounters with nature.
 Click here for more information.

 New Smyrna Beach area